 Leave Her to Heaven (1945)

-In this noir drama a successful fiction writer, Richard Harland (Cornel Wilde), meets a young beautiful socialite, Ellen Berent (Gene Tierney) on a train.
-After a short introduction, the pair fall in love.
+In this noir drama, a successful fiction writer, Richard Harland (Cornel Wilde), meets a young beautiful socialite, Ellen Berent (Gene Tierney) on a train.
+After a short introduction, the pair falls in love.
 However, Ellen’s obsessive streak soon becomes evident when she unceremoniously ditches her politically successful fiancée Russell Quinton (Vincent Price) and makes a proposal of marriage to Richard.
-After their marriage Ellen’s obsession with Richard mounts to the point where she becomes jealous of her pretty innocent sister Ruth (Jeanne Crain) and even of Richard’s disabled teen brother, Danny.
+After their marriage, Ellen’s obsession with Richard mounts to the point where she becomes jealous of her pretty innocent sister Ruth (Jeanne Crain) and even of Richard’s disabled teen brother, Danny.
 Soon, Ellen finds herself capable of the most malicious and darkest deeds to re-gain the undivided attention of her beloved.

 The film captures the audience’s attention from the very first scene of a train meeting between the two leads.
-This scene is important because it displays reasons why Richard becomes attracted to Ellen in the first place, i.e. she is beautiful, intelligent and mysterious to him, and why Ellen finds Richard particularly handsome and loveable, i.e. he reminds her of her late father.
+This scene is important because it displays reasons why Richard becomes attracted to Ellen in the first place, i.e. she is beautiful, intelligent and presents a mystery to him, and why Ellen finds Richard particularly handsome and loveable, i.e. he reminds her of her late father.
 In this scene, there is a lot of romance, but the scene works because there is some awkward humour thrown into it as well, as the leads interchangeably stare at each other trying to figure each other out.

 The use of music in the film is also great.
-The score is almost sinister, creating unsettling atmosphere, subtly telling the audience that beneath the romantic undertones and shots of beautiful nature there lurks something potentially very dark, almost recalling the title of Agatha Christie’s – ‘Evil Under the Sun’.
+The score is almost sinister, creating unsettling atmosphere, subtly telling the audience that beneath the romantic undertones and shots of beautiful nature there lurks something potentially very dark, almost recalling the title of Agatha Christie’s – “Evil Under the Sun”.